mawentowski/api-documentation-course-gitpod-test/README.md

 - Google Chrome
 - Docker Desktop

-When prompted, create an account for each software.
+During a software installation, if you are prompted to create an account, do so.
+Ensure to provide a _personal email address_ when prompted to enter an email.

+_After installing each software_, please CLOSE the software.
+The instructions will tell you should open a software.

-If you are having trouble installing software, post to the channel dedicated to the software.
-For example, for Visual Studio Code issues, post to the **Support - Software** > [# visual-studio-code](https://discord.com/channels/1278288408795549716/1278305356530843698) channel.
+If you are having trouble installing software, complete the steps in [Join the Discord Server](#join-the-discord-server) first.
+In Discord, post to the **Support - Software** > [# general](https://discord.com/channels/1278288408795549716/1278300529734451274) channel, or post to the channel specific to the software (preferred).

 ## Join the Discord Server